KGG-Student/CSCC-21-Final-Project-SafeReturn/README.md

 Current Progress:

+Frontend - in progress

-Working on Backend with Flask and Mysql
+Backend with Flask and Mysql - in progress *currenlty experimenting with google Oauthentication API*